UlisseMini/nextjs-dynamic-import-meta-export/README.md

 I could use [next-mdx-remote](https://github.com/hashicorp/next-mdx-remote) to fix this but then I'd have duplicated content from the hydration problem.

 That being said it might be possible to supress hydration somehow and only emit the static html.
 A test for this would be implementing a `StaticHTML({html})` component.
 If I can do that I can do it with mdx.

+### next-mdx-remote

+If it's good enough for hashicorp it's probably good enough for me...

+**Imports and exports don't work** since the mdx files can be loaded from anywhere and imports are relative.
+You must pass components you want to use as props, this isn't an issue though because you can use dynamic to lazy load them.
+You could also write code that checks for each component in `getStaticProps`, you have the power.

+To make the dev server work I'd need [next-remote-watch](https://github.com/hashicorp/next-remote-watch), actually I should already be using this to reload `index.tsx` when `pages/lesson/*.mdx` files change.

+Wow I just read the code for next-mdx-remote and it's super short and simple!
+I'm no longer so afraid of adding more complexity.

+You can pass stuff to mdx using `<MDXContent scope={scope} />` meaning I can provide default imports and namespaces!
+This is just what I wanted! (scope is client side, though components do statically render)

+Lesson: I should have researched next-mdx-remote more before making my decision, also I should have read the code as part of my research.

+I had trouble setting up math, [apparently](https://github.com/hashicorp/next-mdx-remote/issues/221#issuecomment-1018929713) I need to install `next-mdx-remote@next` to make `next-mdx-remote` use the latest version of `mdx` thus making it comptatible.

+Lesson: when you think something is a version issue [check npm](https://www.npmjs.com/package/next-mdx-remote?activeTab=versions)

+### Don't use mdx

+Is this all too much of a hassle?
+The people using my site don't care about how nice my markdown is, I could just write everything in tsx.

+I'd have to write `<Katex>Math</Katex>` and stuff but that isn't so bad, and I should be able to convert tsx -> markdown if I ever want to.

+If I did this I would not need `getStaticProps` or dynamic imports as I could just import deps without fear of explosion as I'd be using them explicitly.